-- Place the chocolate-covered cookie on the parchment paper for about 15 minutes for drying.
+- Place the chocolate-covered cookie on parchment paper or wax paper for about 15 minutes for drying.

-- For best and consistent results weigh the flour and sugar using a food scale (click on metrics link under ingredients list for weight in grams)
+- For best and consistent results weigh the flour and sugar using a food scale (click on the metrics link under the ingredients list for weight in grams)

-- Do not roll the cookie dough very thin else the cookies will become more brown.
+- Do not roll the cookie dough very thin else the cookies will become browner.

 - You can apply some sprinkles immediately after covering the cookies with chocolate.

 - Some melting chocolate will not harden at room temperature, you can keep the cookies in the fridge for 10-15 minutes for the chocolate to dry up.

 Using a microwave to melt chocolate

 Defrost the chocolate chips for 60 seconds in the microwave, mixing every 15 seconds.
 Mix well until smooth